 Using water is by far the best environmentally friendly way of getting rid of weeds.
 In case a patch is left, you can simply reseed with good quality grass seeds.

 The common white vinegar in your kitchen is a natural herbicide.
 It contains up to 5% acetic acid and this is what causes the weeds to waste away.
-You may, however, need to apply multiple times for it to be effective.
+You may however need to apply multiple times for it to be effective.

-To help vinegar stick onto the leaves of the plants, mix it with a little dishwashing detergent.
+To help vinegar stick onto the leaves of the plants, mix it with a little dish washing detergent.
 When the mixture is struck by the warm sun, it dries quickly slowly being assimilated into the plant and eventually causing it to die off.

 Sodium chloride can easily be applied to kill off any unwanted plants.
 Simply mix one part salt to 3 parts water and put the mixture inside a hand sprayer.
-Use this on any plants that you do not want on the lawn.
+Use this on any plants that you do not want in the lawn.
 While it may take multiple sprays, it is a very effective method.

 One thing you need to look out for is the surrounding plants or grasses that you don’t want to harm.
 A clever technique is to cover the area around the weed with plastic.